epiccoleman/advent_of_code_ex/notes_2024.md

 ## notes - 2024

+## day 10

+MFING GRID AGAIN BAYBEEEEEEE

+alright, this one really raised my spirits, because i think i did this in about 30 minutes total.

+Grid coming in clutch as always, meaning the only thing I really had to think about was how to do the recursion.
+I have to credit probably 98% of my ability to do recursion to doing these puzzles in Elixir.

+Another good trick that idk if I'd thought of before was to flatten at each step, which eliminates the big nasty mess of nesting at the end.

+part 2 was literally trivial, because the way I solved part 1 already solved it.
+All i had to do was _not_ uniqify the output of `walk_trailhead` and there you go.

 ## day 9
 man. i never ever would have guessed how hard i'd find this one.